MadBomber/sqa/docs/getting-started/installation.md

 verbose: false
 ```

-The API key is read from environment variables, not the config file.
+API keys are read from environment variables, not the config file.

 ## Troubleshooting